m4ttsch/omscs-notes-notes/information-security/midterm-2-study-guide.md

 First of all, I'd like to give a big shout out to all the folks that helped to create this document.

-You can find the original issue threads, where all of the contributers added their questions, [here](https://github.gatech.edu/mschlenker3/iis-midterm-1-study-guide/issues?q=is%3Aissue+is%3Aclosed).
+You can find the original issue threads, where all of the contributors added their questions, [here](https://github.gatech.edu/mschlenker3/iis-midterm-1-study-guide/issues?q=is%3Aissue+is%3Aclosed).

 ## Chapter 7: Denial-of-Service Attacks